Open House Festival

 Described as one of the best things to happen to London in years, this significant and complex project demonstrates a shift in how we view our city streets.
 SAVE Britain’s Heritage has described it as “the best and most enlightened example of good town planning since the creation of Covent Garden Piazza in the 1970s.”

-The tour will be guided by the lead landscape architect and a director at LDA Design, Cannon Ivers.
+The tour will be guided by the project lead for Strand Aldwych, Cannon Ivers, a director at LDA Design.

 Online presence